 Pyridazinediones – A Versatile Tool for Protein Modification

-Żegota graduated from the University of Warsaw with a Master’s degree in Chemistry in 2016.
-In both his BSc and MSc theses, he specialized in synthetic organic chemistry which he finds fascinating as a field of research.
-He had the opportunity to participate in the Erasmus programme.
-He spent a semester on the Åbo Akademi (Turku, Finland) and 2,5 months on the University of Parma (Parma, Italy).
-Working in different laboratories in an international environment was a wonderful experience for him.
-After graduation he decided to undertake PhD studies in the area of protein bioconjugation.
+Maksymilian graduated from the University of Warsaw (Warsaw, Poland) with a Master’s degree in Chemistry in 2016.
+During both his BSc and MSc studies, he specialized in synthetic organic chemistry.
+He participated in the Erasmus programme in the framework of which he spent five months at the Åbo Akademi (Turku, Finland) and two and a half months at the University of Parma (Parma, Italy).
+Since 2016 he is a PhD student in the Max Planck Institute for Polymer Research (Mainz, Germany).

 Marco Lucchino graduated in Medicinal Chemistry and Pharmaceutical Technologies at the University of Turin, Italy - Department of Drug Science and Pharmaceutical Technology in March 2015.
 As a student, he was member of the group of Professor Kamyar Afarinkia at the Institute of Cancer Therapeutics in Bradford, UK, for six months in 2014, where he was involved in the synthesis of Sterol-like fluorescent probes that have been used as preliminary tool to investigate the role of phytosterols as chemopreventative agents.
 For a total of six months between 2013 and 2014, he was a trainee, in a Pharmacy where he was involved in preparing galenic forms, in part of the laboratory management and in dispensation of medicine.
 In April 2015, as winner of Erasmus Traineeship scholarship, he joined Dr. Didier Desmaele’s team at the University of Paris Sud – Institut Galien - UMR CNRS 8612 directed by Professor Patrick Couvreur, where he worked as trainee for three months on a project focused on the synthesis of Squalene-Cisplatin conjugates that have been used to prepare nanoparticles as drug delivery system.